 Throughout the program, venture teams are guided through company building by industry thought leaders and subject matter experts, which is further elevated by the active participation of over 300 volunteer mentors from Vancouver’s innovation and life sciences community. entrepreneurship@UBC also employs Entrepreneurs in Residence (EiRs) who bring a wealth of industry expertise, broad professional networks and real-world business acumen to their venture building journey.

-Ventures that successfully pass through all phases of programming and mentoring compete for a coveted position in Phase 4: the HATCH Accelerator program where they work on company building, developing first product and early customers, and become investment-ready.
-Ventures “graduate” from the HATCH Accelerator once they have achieved significant milestones relevant to each venture.
+Ventures that successfully pass through all phases of programming and mentoring compete for a coveted position in Phase 4: the HATCH Accelerator Network where they work on company building, developing first product and early customers, and become investment-ready.
+Ventures “graduate” from HATCH once they have achieved significant milestones relevant to each venture.

 Preference is given to teams who have the following desirable characteristics: